-The list of items you can buy here is breathtaking and eclectic: snap up fireworks, hats, slingshots, clothing, incense, baskets and the odd lot of things you won’t find elsewhere.
+The list of items you can buy here is pretty eclectic: snap up fireworks, hats, slingshots, clothing, incense, baskets and the odd lot of things you won’t find elsewhere.
 Use your imagination.
 If you’ve posh tastes, make a beeline for the 10 gold shops in this area to see what you can add to your personal assets.
-Open daily between 05:00 and 11:00 (food stalls remain open until 18:00), you will want to stick around long enough to snap selfies beside quirky signs like the one inviting you to buy “Lift-Old Man/Disabled Toilets."
+Open daily between 05:00 and 11:00 (food stalls remain open until 18:00), you will want to stick around long enough to snap selfies beside quirky signs like the one inviting you to buy “Lift-Old Man/Disabled Toilets.”

 A final word

 Frequent travelers often include one of those fold-down suitcases with wheels in their luggage to handle all of the treasures collected as they shop their way through Phuket, so do follow suit.
 But if you’re a clever shopper, why not buy a new suitcase at one of the markets you visit?
 Prices are low and you’ll be in a holiday state-of-mind, so keep this option in mind as you walk through more stalls than you expected to see in your lifetime!